JetBrains/amper/docs/src/reference/project.md

     as there are no published Amper plugins, and it's not possible to publish them yet.
     So, the elements of this list use the same format as [module dependencies](../user-guide/dependencies.md#module-dependencies).

-Listing the plugins here does not *enable* them yet.
+Listing the plugins here does not *enable* them in any module.
 Each plugin from this list can then be **enabled and configured** on a per-module basis.

 Learn more about the [plugin structure](../plugins/topics/structure.md).